-SANTA ANA (CNS) - Several protests were launched or planned today in Orange County on the day of a memorial for George Floyd, whose death in custody sparked national outrage.
+SANTA ANA (CNS) - Several protests were held in Orange County to coincide with a memorial service for George Floyd, whose death at the hands of Minneapolis police sparked national outrage.

 About 100 to 150 protesters amassed in Anaheim's Center Street Promenade Thursday morning in a “very small, completely peaceful'' gathering, said Anaheim police Sgt.
 Shane Carringer.

-Another protest began in Mile Square Park in Fountain Valley Thursday afternoon, and a vigil was being held in front of Irvine's city hall.
+Another demonstration began in Mile Square Park in Fountain Valley Thursday afternoon, where police estimated about 800 “peaceful protesters'' were marching, and a vigil was staged in front of Irvine City Hall.
+Another protest was planned at the Outlets at Orange in Orange.

-Protests in Orange County on Wednesday were largely peaceful, apart from a man who was accused of striking a bicyclist with his car in Newport Beach as well as another man who is suspected of brandishing a weapon during one of several rallies in the city.
+Protests in Orange County on Wednesday were largely peaceful, apart from a man arrested for allegedly intentionally striking a bicyclist with his car in Newport Beach and another man seen brandishing a weapon during one of several rallies in that city.

-Don Wallace, who is in his 50s and resides in Newport Beach, was arrested Wednesday on suspicion of assault with a deadly weapon after he allegedly struck a bicyclist at one of the protests in his Mini Cooper.
+Don Wallace, who is in his 50s and resides in Newport Beach, was arrested Wednesday on suspicion of assault with a deadly weapon after he allegedly struck a bicyclist with his Mini Cooper.
 He was booked in Newport Beach's jail and posted bail and was released, Rangel said.

-A protest in Garden Grove drew 3,000 people, but there were no incidents and police praised the protesters.
+A protest in Garden Grove on Wednesday drew about 3,000 people, but there were no incidents and police praised the protesters.